 General Doubleday found his way to Galveston on November 4, 1866, as Commander of the Army’s forces following the Civil War.
 Doubleday never personally made claim to founding baseball, but he was one of its earliest adopters.
 It was thanks to his posting in Galveston that the state’s first baseball games would be held on the island and Texas’s baseball history would be born.

 The Galveston Base Ball Club was formed in January 1867, and the first baseball diamond in Texas was drawn in front of the city hospital on the East End.
-The club held its first game on February 22, 1867, and the first inter-city match was held on Texas Independence Day of April 21, 1868.
+The club held its first game on February 22, 1867, and the first inter-city match was held on San Jacinto Day of April 21, 1868.
 The game pitted the Houston Stonewalls against the Galveston Robert E. Lees.
 The Stonewalls won, 35-2.

 Early Galveston Baseball Teams